Tsugaru Kokeshi – The youngest of the 12 styles, a traditional kokeshi doll originating from the Taisho era [Aomori Prefecture]

 The Tsugaru Kokeshi Museum in Kuroishi City, Aomori Prefecture, the birthplace of Tsugaru Kokeshi, displays over 4,000 kokeshi dolls collected from all over the country

-The building's exterior is a fusion of the traditional architectural structure of Aomori and Akita, areas known for heavy snowfall, and a "komise," of a building to protect it from the snow.
+The building's exterior is a fusion of the traditional architectural style of Aomori and Akita prefectures, heavy snowfall regions, where"komise", and Edo-period merchant houses.

 In 2024, a kokeshi shop called "Kokeshi Kobo tsuN'agaru" will open in the "Tsugaru Traditional Crafts Museum" adjacent to the Tsugaru Kokeshi Museum.
 It might be a good idea to find your favorite Tsugaru kokeshi here as a memento of your trip!